tchajed/sys-verif-fa25/docs/assignments/assignment1.md

 ## Part 0: setup

-The [main assignments page](../) has instructions on getting the sys-verif-fa24-proofs repo and Coq set up.
+The [assignment setup page](./setup) has instructions on getting the sys-verif-fa24-proofs repo and Coq set up.
 Follow those first.

 ::: warning
 You might run into unexpected difficulties with installing the software, so do it early and ask for help quickly if you get stuck.
 It isn't a goal of the class to teach you to install software, but it is necessary to make progress on anything else.